1751. Gavin Shelton

 Gavin Shelton, from Cambridge, is the creator of ‘CoFarm’, a community farm based on the outskirts of the city designed and maintained by more than 300 local volunteers.

 Gavin gave up a full-time job at a global conservation NGO in January 2019 to pursue the farm and a vision of bringing people together to grow and share nutritious food, improving access to local, sustainably produced food and promoting healthier ecosystems.
-Since its first harvest in July 2020, Gavin’s farm has produced nearly 10 tonnes of organically grown food, consisting of 55 varieties of fresh fruit and vegetables valued at around £40k, all of which was donated to seven emergency food hubs established across Cambridge to support people experiencing food insecurity in response to the Coronavirus pandemic.
+Since its first harvest in July 2020, Gavin’s farm has produced nearly 10 tonnes of organically grown food, consisting of 55 varieties of fresh fruit and vegetables valued at approximately £40,ooo, all of which were donated to seven emergency food hubs established across Cambridge to support people experiencing food insecurity in response to the Coronavirus pandemic.
 Gavin plans to roll out the model across the UK to achieve 250,000 acres of community farming land by 2030.

 Daniel Zeichner, Member of Parliament for Cambridge, said: